dxxmsdxy/prompt/README.md

 #### Modify a page:
 ```
 <prompt>
-  Re-style the website as if it was designed by Leonardo DaVinci.
+  Re-style the website as if it was designed by a psychedelic Leonardo DaVinci.
 </prompt>
 ```